Riddle of the Sphinx

-This photo from the 1870s hints at the awesome expanse of time that has passed since the Sphinx was carved from the living rock.
+The above photo from the 1870s hints at the awesome expanse of time that has passed since the Sphinx was carved from the living rock.
 In fact, records show that for centuries only her head was visible above the desert sands.
 Even today she remains the most important sculpture on Earth and her wisdom guides us still.
 Indeed, the archetype of the Sphinx has influenced many cultures around the world—versions can be seen in Greece, Turkey, India, Burma, Thailand and the Phillippines.
 To solve the riddle, we must first agree on her features:

 » The head and tail of a snake «

 » The wings and head of a bird «

 » The head of a human «